Natural Capital Science

 We are developing nature-based solutions that are robust, future-proof and scalable, which have benefits for climate, biodiversity and people.
 The carbon and biodiversity effects of rewilding are not fully understood and so we are developing cutting edge nature-based solutions research across our rewilding projects.
 We aim to demonstrate how natural capital can be grown verifiably for planet, people and profit both in wild and actively managed land.

-We also are developing our data acquisition & analysis services offering for other natural capital projects and landowners.
+We also are developing our data acquisition, analysis and land management services offering for other natural capital projects and landowners.

 Baselining biodiversity